 - 2 Final Thoughts

 1. The Spanish Steps & Piazza di Spagna

-Having traveled to Europe three times in the final six months of 2015, one of the commonalities I noticed was that many historical sites were closed for cleaning or restoration, and those efforts occasionally impeded my visits.
+Having traveled to Europe three times within a six-month period, one of the commonalities I noticed was that many historical sites were closed for cleaning or restoration, and those efforts occasionally impeded my visits.
 It’s not a bad thing, it’s just a necessary inconvenience, and I fully support such preservation efforts.
 The Spanish Steps, prominently featured in the movie Roman Holiday (1953), was one of those “closed” sites, so we did not get to stake our territory and hang with the locals on the widest staircase in Europe.
 Still, we enjoyed seeing the steps and listening to Rachel’s intriguing stories about the Piazza di Spagna.